mcroydon/eep/README.md

 -------

-These examples are derived from [the jMonkeyEngine wiki](http://jmonkeyengine.org/wiki/doku.php) and are released under the [Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/) licensed.
+These examples are derived from [the jMonkeyEngine wiki](http://jmonkeyengine.org/wiki/doku.php) and are released under the Creative Commons [Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/) license.